PROGRAMS, SPECIAL SERVICES, AND EVENTS

 Israeli Movie Watch Group

-In our next film group meeting we will discuss Kissufim, a 2023 film directed by Keren B. Nechmad.
+In our next film group meeting we will discuss A Serious Man, a 2009 film directed by brothers, Joel and Ethan Coen.
+Please note this group is for BHS members only.
+No RSVP required.

 Please note this group is for BHS members only.
 No RSVP required.